An Unsung Heroine:� Rozaria Marumisa Dizha (1923-2006)

 In all the years, Mbuya Rozaria remained an ardent community leader.
 She was an active member of the Roman Catholic Church, participating in the women and youth meetings.

 She was involved in community development meetings, and was always present at village events.
 Neighbours, relatives and friends adored her.
-The multitude that came to mourn her was a testimony of how far tadalafil overnight delivery canada her influence and reach.
+The multitude that came to mourn her was a testimony of how far tadalafil her influence and reach.
 The most memorable moment was her first and only trip to Kenya, in 2005.

 It is in honor of this great woman, that her children, friends and family established Rozaria Memorial Trust.